 2.1.B.ii.
 Soliciting, Addressing, and Incorporating Comments from Design and Development to Final State Plan

+Public Comment and Stakeholder Input on the August 2024 Proposed Changes

+The revisions to the SAT cut-scores were shared with the State Board of Education in a public platform with opportunities for public comment and input.
+Given the timing right before summer break and the need to act quickly, we did share our methodology with stakeholder groups (TAP, AWG, general communications with our district accountability contacts) prior to the SBE meeting at our May meetings.
+They were supportive of the approach.

+Public Comment on Prior Versions and Amendments

 Notice to Provide Public Comment

 CDE posted an initial state plan draft and sent out a notice of public comment through a variety of communication channels on February 10, 2017.
 The public comment period was open from February 10, 2017 to March 13, 2017 and comments were accepted through online survey, email, document upload, and by regular mail.
 CDE also posted a draft of the state plan in Spanish on February 24, 2017, and accepted comments on the Spanish translation through March 24, 2017.